Byerazino: Education and culture

 The city has three schools, one of which specializes in future pedagogical training.
 In addition there is what is known as a Centre of intellectual development, formally a school specializing in Physics and Mathematics: the centre focuses on developing youth talent, and helps guide the youth towards the correct institute for higher education in main urban centres of Belarus.

 The central house of culture is the main point which also groups 22 rural points, altogether comprising 32 libraries, arts and music schools.

 Health and welfare

 The city has a central hospital with 4 additional local clinics and 26 rural health centres.
 Presently, there are 55 doctors and 243 nurses.
 The town is the birthplace of the physicist Alexandr Borisovich.

-Athletically oriented, the city has 1 gymnasiums, 1 football fields, two stadiums, three archeries and one pool?.
+Athletically oriented, the city has 1 gymnasium, 1 football field, two stadiums, three archeries and one pool.
 Many famous athletes are natives of Berazino, including Georgy Zhukovsky, Belarusian champion and part of the national team for waterpolo, Nikolay Khokol, world champion for rowing, and Valentina Sakhonchik, multiple champion of the USSR for velosports.